Penn State beats No. 21 Maryland with Wynter layup at buzzer - WTOP News

 STATE COLLEGE, Pa.
-(AP) — Camren Wynter made a layup with less than a second remaining to lift Penn State over No. 21 Maryland 65-64 on Sunday.
+(AP) — Camren Wynter made a layup with less than a second remaining, capping Penn State’s rally for a 65-64 win over No. 21 Maryland in the regular-season finale.

+“Right place at the right time,” Wynter said after the game.
+“The ball just came to me and I finished it.”

+Penn State trailed by as many as 16 points late in the first half, and Wynter got his team back ahead in the second half with an under-the-hoop putback.

-Jahmir Young scored 14 of his 26 points in the second half for the Terps (20-11, 11-9), who entered the afternoon looking to earn the No. 2 seed in the Big Ten tournament.
+Jahmir Young scored 14 of his 26 points in the second half for Maryland (20-11, 11-9), who entered the afternoon looking to earn the No. 2 seed in the Big Ten Tournament.
 Julian Reese had 12 points for the Terps, while Don Carey and Ian Martinez added 11 each.

+“Frustrated and angry because we worked hard,” Maryland coach Kevin Willard said.
+“We’ve battled on the road, we just haven’t been able to finish.”

-The Nittany Lions were looking to keep their NCAA Tournament hopes alive, and did so with a second half in which they made 17 of 29 shots — including 6 of 16 from 3-point range — and went on a 17-5 run over the final five minutes.
+Penn State, which is looking to make its first NCAA Tournament appearance since 2011, made 17 of 29 shots — including 6 of 16 from 3-point range — in the second half.
+It also had a 17-5 run over the final five minutes.

+“We’re starting to take some question marks away,” Penn State coach Micah Shrewsberry said.
+“We’re paying our best basketball right now.
+This is what we’ve ben aiming for all season.
+Now, let’s go have fun.”

 Penn State jumped out to an early lead, but Maryland surged back with a 14-0 run that included five 3-pointers, including three from Martinez.
-The Nittany Lions also went cold for nearly eight minutes, going 0 for 10 from the field.
+At the same time, the Nittany Lions went cold for nearly eight minutes, going 0 for 10 from the field.

 The Terps earned their biggest lead of the game with five seconds left in the half when Carey sank a jumper to make it 35-19.
 Pickett cut it to 35-22 with a 3-pointer at the halftime buzzer.